rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-4-in-post-order.md

 end
 ```

-Recall that the POST and POSTR traversals are forward-oriented.
-That is,
+Recall that the POST traversal is forward-oriented.
+That is, each node `c`
-each node `c` has a parent `p` that is subsequent to it in the trace of
+has a parent `p` that is subsequent to it in the trace of nodes `n`.
-nodes `n`.

 * `(p subsequent-to c)` is true for `(p ancestor-of c)`

 Note that, even though the tree order is no suborder to the corresponding
 trace, it still is a suborder to the reversed trace.
+However, the doctree's
+child order is no suborder to the reversed trace since subsequent siblings
+appear first.

 Note that, in the context of a forward-oriented encoding, the invalid
-reference (x) is assumed to have a positive value of `#n+1`.
+reference (x) is assumed to have a non-constant positive value of `#n+1`.